stephenliu0423/PMGT/README.md

 ## Quick Validation

-We have uploaded the pre-trained representations of items for video game dataset, you can run the codes of downstream tasks directly.
+We have uploaded the pre-trained representations of items in the video game dataset, you can run the codes of downstream tasks directly.

 ### Testing on Recommendation Task
-Using the pre-trained representations of items.
+Using the pre-trained item representations.
 ` $ python run_rec.py --data_type video --pretrain 1 --lr 0.001 --l2_re 0`

-Using the randomly initialized representations of items.
+Using the randomly initialized item representations.
 ` $ python run_rec.py --data_type video --pretrain 0 --lr 0.001 --l2_re 0`

 ### Testing on CTR Prediction Task
-Using the pre-trained representations of items.
+Using the pre-trained item representations.
 ` $ python run_ctr.py --data_type_video --pretrain 1 --lr 0.001 --l2_re 0.0001 `

-Using the randomly initialized representations of items.
+Using the randomly initialized item representations.
 ` $ python run_ctr.py --data_type_video --pretrain 0 --lr 0.001 --l2_re 0.0001 `

 ## Example of Running The Codes